-The EU has been slow to give medical approval for the vaccines, and therefore slow to place orders for them.
+The EU has been slow to give medical approval for the vaccines, and also slow to place orders for them.
 They have an average of 10% of their populations vaccinated, and are facing a third wave, with lock-downs.
-The outlook is bleak as the variant becoming dominant is the B117 (Kent variant) that has plagued the UK too.
-It has proved to be more tranmissible, and more deadly than the original (Italian) virus here.
+The immediate outlook is bleak for people in Europe, as the variant becoming dominant is the B117 (Kent variant) that has plagued the UK too.
+It has proved to be more tranmissible, and more deadly than the original virus here.

 Sadly the EU Commission response has been to try to block vaccines produced on the continent from being exported to the UK.
 They have spent two months trashing the reputation of the AstraZenenca vaccine, and are now trying to ‘sell’ it to their populations!
 Currently there are significant numbers who are refusing the AZ vaccine, despite growing research evidence of its efficacy and safety.
 What a mess!!